MikhaD/nixos-config/modules/home-manager/tmux/README.md

 ## Custom nix options
 - `prefix`: change the prefix key (default is <kbd>Ctrl + B</kbd>).
+- `selection.background`: change the background color of selected text in copy mode (default is "#99CCE6").
+- `selection.color`: change the foreground color of selected text in copy mode (default is "#000").
+- `message.duration`: set the duration (in milliseconds) for which tmux messages are displayed (default is 4000).
+- `message.color`: change the foreground color of tmux messages (default is "#000").
+- `message.background`: change the background color of tmux messages (default is "#D9AD8C").
+- `prompt.color`: change the text color of the session pill and active tab (default is "#000").
+- `prompt.background`: change the background color of the session pill and active tab (default is the classic tmux green).
 - `prompt.info`: toggle system info in the status bar.
 See [status bar customization](#status-bar-customization) for details.
-- `prompt.color`: change the color of the session pill at the start of the prompt, and the active tab (default is green).
-- `selectionColor.background`: change the background color of selected text in copy mode (default is "#99CCE6").
-- `selectionColor.foreground`: change the foreground color of selected text in copy mode (default is "black").
-- `message.duration`: set the duration (in milliseconds) for which tmux messages are displayed (default is 4000).
-- `message.color.background`: change the background color of tmux messages (default is "#D9AD8C").
-- `message.color.foreground`: change the foreground color of tmux messages (default is "black").

 ## Status Bar Customization
 The status bar has been placed at the top of the window with an empty line below it and has 3 general sections.